Identifying hypothermia

 Prevention

 Prevention is essential.
-While some animals may have a thick enough coat to stay comfortable most of the time, wind can affect their ability to stay warm.
+While some animals may have a thick coat, wind and extreme temperatures can still affect their ability to stay warm.
 If it’s windy enough to lift the fur, cold gets direct access to vulnerable skin.
 This is why listening to the “windchill” reports is crucial.
 The combination of the temperature and the wind is critical.

 If your animal spends extended periods of time outside, they will need to have ready and accessible access to a proper shelter so they can get out of the wind when they need to.